Shaxxhub/APB-interfaced-SPI-Master-core-IP-design/README.md

 •	Generates the SPI Serial Clock (sclk)
 Converts the high-frequency system clock (PCLK) into a lower-frequency serial clock suitable for SPI communication, based on user-configured baud rate selection (spr and sppr).

-•	Calculates Baud Rate Divisor
-Computes and outputs a 12-bit BaudRateDivisor value that determines the division factor for generating sclk.
+•	Calculates Baud Rate Divisor, Computes and outputs a 12-bit BaudRateDivisor value that determines the division factor for generating sclk.

-•	Supports SPI Operational Modes
-Controls clock behavior according to spi_mode (Run, Wait, Stop) and spiswai (Stop in Wait), enabling power-saving and controlled operation in embedded systems.
+•	Supports SPI Operational Modes Controls clock behavior according to spi_mode (Run, Wait, Stop) and spiswai (Stop in Wait), enabling power-saving and controlled operation in embedded systems.

 •	Handles cpol (Clock Polarity) and cpha (Clock Phase) to align the sclk and data sampling as per SPI mode 0, 1, 2, or 3.

-•	Provides Control Flags for Data Timing o	flag_low / flag_high: Indicate when to receive MISO data based on clock configuration. o	flags_low / flags_high: Indicate when to send MOSI data based on clock configuration.
+•	Provides Control Flags for Data Timing

+   o	flag_low / flag_high: Indicate when to receive MISO data based on clock configuration.

-These flags synchronize data movement between the SPI controller and the shift register.
+   o	flags_low / flags_high: Indicate when to send MOSI data based on clock configuration.These flags synchronize data movement between the SPI controller and the shift register.

 •	Ensures data is sampled and transmitted at correct clock edges, depending on the SPI mode, avoiding timing violations and miscommunication.

 Block Overview: